defenseunicorns/uds-runtime/design-docs/0001-cluster-disconnection.md

 1. If the connection check interval is too low, there is potential for unnecessarily initiating reconnection attempts.
 This occurs when an error kicks off reconnection handling, the reconnection is successful, but the check occurs with the old clientset before the new one can be set and therefore sends another error to the disconnected error channel.

 1. If the user is on a route showing resource data (eg. pods, CRs, services etc...) and the connection is restored, that page EventSource is still "connected" to the old cache / informers.
 To begin seeing cluster events and new data, the user has to refresh or navigate away and back to trigger a new EventSource connection.
+(Discussed with design team and will be working on a possible fix that "reloads" (preferably no page reload) the data by re-creating the store.)

+1. Are there any side-effects of this running in-cluster?

 ## Non-Goals

 This solution does not include handling other Kubernetes API failures unrelated to cluster disconnections.
 It does not provide full error recovery for all possible API failures.

 ## Future Improvements